kubernetes-sigs/blob-csi-driver/docs/driver-parameters.md

  ```

 ### Tips
- - only mounting blobfuse requires account key, and if secret is not provided in PV config, driver would try to get `azure-storage-account-{accountname}-secret` in the pod namespace, if not found, driver would try using kubelet identity to get account key directly using Azure API.
+ - mounting blobfuse requires account key, if secret is not provided in PV config, this driver would try to get `azure-storage-account-{accountname}-secret` in the pod namespace, if not found, it would try to get account key by Azure storage account API directly using kubelet identity (make sure kubelet identity has reader access to the storage account).
- - mounting blob storage NFSv3 does not need account key, it requires storage account configured with same vnet with agent node.
+ - mounting blob storage NFSv3 does not need account key, NFS mount access is configured by following setting:
+    - `Firewalls and virtual networks`: select `Enabled from selected virtual networks and IP addresses` with same vnet as agent node
  - blobfuse cache(`--tmp-path` [mount option](https://github.com/Azure/azure-storage-fuse/tree/blobfuse-1.4.5#mount-options))
    - blobfuse cache is on `/mnt` directory by default, `/mnt` is mounted on temp disk if VM sku provides temp disk, `/mnt` is mounted on os disk if VM sku does not provide temp disk
    - with blobfuse-proxy deployment (default on AKS), user could set `--tmp-path=` mount option to specify a different cache directory